Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

-- Post information about the label, including a link to How2Recycle.info, on the company website.
+- Post information about the How2Recycle Program, including a link to How2Recycle.info, on the company website.

 - Provide SPC with any feedback from consumers or inquiries about the label.

 - Provide SPC with information on the number of packages carrying the label.

 Staff and participants meet every six weeks via phone to discuss shared learnings and updates.
-Current participants include Ampac, Best Buy, CCF Brands, Clorox, Coating Excellence International (cei), ConAgra Foods, Costco Wholesale, Ecologic Brands, Esteé Lauder Companies (Aveda Brand), General Mills (Yoplait Brand), the Kellogg Company, Microsoft, Minute Maid (a Coca-Cola Company), Nakoma Products, PAC Worldwide, REI, SC Johnson (Ziploc), Sealed Air, Seventh Generation, and REI.
+Current participants include Ampac, Best Buy, CCF Brands, Clorox, Coating Excellence International (cei), ConAgra Foods, Costco Wholesale, Ecologic Brands, Esteé Lauder Companies (Aveda Brand), General Mills, the Kellogg Company, Microsoft, Minute Maid (a Coca-Cola Company), Nakoma Products, PAC Worldwide, REI, SC Johnson (Ziploc), Sealed Air, Seventh Generation, and Target.

 The website provides additional information, resources for checking local recycling instructions, and a consumer survey.
 Our Facebook page is also available, allowing us to interact with the public and capture consumer feedback.
 Media coverage of the labeling effort has included outlets such as LA Times, Fast Company, Waste Recycling News, Packaging Digest, GreenBiz, and Supermarket News.